CMPUT 404

 Re-Evaluation of Term Work

 Re-Evaluation of Term Work follows the Computing Science department course policies.
-Any questions or concerns about marks on a particular assignment must be brought to the attention of the instructor (not a TA) within 10 days of its return date.
+Any questions or concerns about marks on a particular assignment must be brought to the attention of the instructor (not a TA) within 10 calendar days of its return date.
 After that, we will not consider remarking or re-evaluating the work.
 So do not expect anyone to re-evaluate all the work you did all term long in the hopes of getting a higher final grade.
-However, clerical errors such as incorrectly computing or recording a mark may be raised at any time prior to 2 working days following the final exam.
-It is the student's responsibility to confirm that their term work has been recorded properly.

 Re-examination

-Past or Representative evaluative Material
+Past or Representative Evaluative Material

 Policies for Late and Missed Work